tigthor/NSABlocklist/README.md

 * [IBM](https://cryptome.org/2015/08/ibm-stop-tor.pdf)

-VPN providers which are not secure
+VPN providers which are not secure or logging
 ------------

 Spying:<br />